Get news, updates, and insights delivered straight to your inbox.

 As an organization, your brand is everything.
 It’s what makes you recognizable to your customers and potential buyers and helps set you apart from your competitors.
 Building a brand is one thing but maintaining your brand identity as your organization continues to grow is another.

-Brand identity is what a brand stands for and how it’s perceived by the world.
-While this includes visual elements such as colors, design, and logos, it also includes corporate messaging and mission statements.
+A Brand identity includes visual elements such as colors, design, and logos, it also includes corporate messaging and mission statements.
 To put it simply, it’s what you, your customers, and prospective customers are presented with when they come across your brand.
+Brand identity is how your brand is percieved by the market.
 The various elements that make up a brand’s identity are called brand assets.
-These assets all help contribute to making a brand recognizable, resulting in consistency.
+These assets all help contribute to making a brand recognizable.

 So, why is brand identity so important when it comes to brand asset management?
-A strong brand identity helps tell your company’s story which creates loyalty, awareness, and excitement.
-How does one do this?
-By using brand assets consistently.
+A strong brand identity helps tell your company’s story and can create brand loyalty.
+This happens through brand consistency.
 Take Apple for example.
-With its undeniably recognizable logo, sleek products, and focus on triggering emotional appeal through innovation and creativity, it’s no surprise that the tech giant has a brand value of $205.5 billion.
-This is why Apple’s consumers are willing to pay more for an iPhone or an Apple Watch than other competing products.
+With its undeniably recognizable logo, sleek products, and focus on triggering emotional appeal through innovation and creativity, it’s no surprise that the tech giant has contiuously grown.
+This is why Apple’s consumers are willing to pay more for an iPhone or airpods than other competing products.
 Additionally, Apple’s brand strategy exudes a feeling of inclusivity.
 From having a unique and specific operating system for all of their products to the hype surrounding their product releases, these elements of Apple’s brand created an aura that other brands should strive to match.

 So, what are the key aspects of brand identity that can help build and maintain brand equity?
 Here’s what you should focus on: